tim-janik/jj-fzf/README.md

 Start `jj-fzf` in any `jj` repository and study the keybindings.
 Various `jj` commands are accesible through `Alt` and `Ctrl` key bindings.
-The query prompt can be used to filter the *oneline* revision display from the `jj log` output and the preview windows shows commit and diff information.
+The query prompt can be used to filter the *oneline* revision display from the `jj log` output and the preview window shows commit and diff information.
 When a key binding is pressed to modify the history, the corresponding `jj` command with its arguments is displayed on stderr.